 You can configure the indicator by changing its variables listed in this tab.
 We will explain further each configurable input of the Quantum Currency Array below.

 The Quantum Currency Array uses drawing objects instead of plot lines so this tab is empty.

 The Quantum Currency Array does not use levels so this tab is also empty.

 This tab contains options to change the scale of how the indicator is displayed in the chart.
-We do not recommend changing any of the values here and it is best to just leave it as it is.
+We do not recommend changing any of the values here and suggest you leave it as it here.

 The indicator’s visibility can be toggled on or off in different contexts with the options in this tab.

 Please make sure that the “Allow DLL imports…” option is checked/ticked before running the indicator.
 This is required by all Quantum indicators to properly communicate with its accompanying DLL file.
 Alternatively, you can set this option globally by selecting in the main menu, Tools > Options > Expert Advisors tab and checking/ticking the “Allow DLL imports” option.